10 min read

 The Google Curse: When Smart Money Creates Dumb Strategy

-Google led Dunzo’s Series C round in 2019 with $35 million, followed by further investment in 2021 and 2022.
+Google led Dunzo’s Series C with $35 million in 2019, with further investment in 2021 and 2022.
 Total Google backing: approximately $55 million.
-On paper, this was validation from the smartest company on the planet.
-In practice, it was the beginning of the end.
+On paper, validation from the smartest company on the planet.
+In practice, the beginning of the end.

 The Pattern